carlop/carlop/README.md

 Welcome to my GitHub profile.

 - 🖥️ I’m looking for a job.
+- 🤖 I did a chatbot for my final project at university.
 - ⚡ Fun fact: I have passed all the Dark Souls games.

 <!--